xingyunsuper/xingyunsuper/README.md

 I am Yun, a dreamer and thinker who is currently pursuing my Master's degree in Applied Data Science at UChicago

-I have diverse project experiecens in the world of data science, including Time Series.
-Machine Learning, Deep Learning, Big Data, Natural Language Processing, Data Visualization, and Optimization.
+I have diverse project experiecens in the world of data science, including Time Series, Machine Learning, Deep Learning, Big Data, Natural Language Processing, Data Visualization, and Optimization.
 I always look forward to exploring the transformative potential of data, and I enjoy data projects that have a tangible impact on society.

 As I move forward, I hope to integrate data science with other domains to fostering interdisciplinary collaborations.
 My commitment extends to staying touch with the latest advancements in models and technologies, to ensure that I remain at the forefront of this dynamic field!